-Ref Action (Including Monitoring Requirements) Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) Guidelines (PPG) published by the Environment Agency still provide good practice guidance, particularly PPG1 - General guide to the prevention of water pollution; PPG 5 - Works in, near or liable to affect watercourses; and PPG 6 - Working at construction and demolition sites.
-A Sediment Control Plan and appropriate monitoring programme will be further developed as part of the Main Contractor's working method statements. according to good practice.
-Volume 2 of the ES, Paragraph 10.9.3 Chapter 10: Road Drainage and the Water Environment, Volume 3 of the ES, Paragraph 10.9.3 (Application Document Reference: TR010041/APP/3.1) Sediment Control Plan S-W9 The following measures will be implemented: a.
+Ref Action (Including Monitoring Requirements) Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) Road Drainage and the Water Environment S-W8 The CEMP will set out how construction activities will be undertaken in accordance with appropriate good practice guidance, such as CIRIA's control of water pollution from construction sites (C532).
+Although withdrawn, the Pollution Prevention Guidelines (PPG) published by the Environment Agency still provide good practice guidance, particularly PPG1 - General guide to the prevention of water pollution; PPG 5 - Works in, near or liable to affect watercourses; and PPG 6 - Working at construction and demolition sites.
+A Sediment Control Plan and appropriate monitoring programme will be further developed as part of the Main Contractor's working method statements.
+To manage all risks to the water environment according to good practice.
+Chapter 10: Road Drainage and the Water Environment, Volume 2 of the ES, Paragraph 10.9.3 Chapter 10: Road Drainage and the Water Environment, Volume 3 of the ES, Paragraph 10.9.3 Main contractor CEMP approved by the SoS following consultation with NCC as per Requirement 4, Schedule 2 of the draft DCO (Application Document Reference: TR010041/APP/3.1) Sediment Control Plan Construction S-W9 The following measures will be implemented: a.
 Locating topsoil stores and construction compounds away from the banks of watercourses and within fluvial floodplains. b.
 Covering and/or seeding topsoil stores, or use of silt fences or similar, to prevent sediment entering the watercourses during periods of heavy rainfall. c.
 Covering stockpiles when not in use. d.
 All loose materials will be covered so as not to increase sediment load to the drainage network. e.
 The stripping of topsoil will be phased.
 To manage risks to the water environment associated with increased sedimentation.
-Chapter 10: Road Drainage and the Water Environment, Volume 2 of the ES, Paragraph 10.9.4 Chapter 10: Road Drainage and the Water Environment, Volume 3 of the ES, Paragraph 10.9.4 Appendix 10.2: Water Framework Directive Assessment, Volume 7 of the ES, Table 15-2 Chapter 9: Biodiversity, Volume 3 of the ES - Table 9-12, AQ01 Appendix 9.10: Aquatic Ecology Assessment Report, Volume 8 of the ES, Paragraph 7.2.2 Main contractor Environmental Manager (main contractor) CEMP approved by the SoS following consultation with NCC as per Requirement 4, Schedule 2 of the draft DCO (Application Document Reference: TR010041/APP/3.1) Signed toolbox talk records Construction
+Chapter 10: Road Drainage and the Water Environment, Volume 2 of the ES, Paragraph 10.9.4 Chapter 10: Road Drainage and the Water Environment, Volume 3 of the ES, Paragraph 10.9.4 Appendix 10.2: Water Framework Directive Assessment, Volume 7 of the ES, Table 15-2 Chapter 9: Biodiversity, Volume 3 of the ES - Table 9-12, AQ01 Main contractor Environmental Manager (main contractor) CEMP approved by the SoS following consultation with NCC as per Requirement 4, Schedule 2 of the draft DCO (Application Document Reference: TR010041/APP/3.1) Signed toolbox talk records Construction